vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/vicharak-config-tool.md

 This feature allows you to configure different localization options.

+- Change Time-Zone
-- Change Timezone: This option allows you to change the system timezone.
-  It uses `timedatectl` to change the system timezone.
+  : This option allows you to change the system Time-Zone.
+It uses `timedatectl` to change the system Time-Zone.

+- Change Locale
-- Change Locale: It will generate the new locale as per the selection.
+  : It will generate the new locale as per the selection.